cjm715/deeprl/README.md

 ## Introduction

-This repository is pytorch implementation of vanilla policy gradient to solve OpenAI's Cart Pole gym environment.
+This repository is a pytorch implementation of vanilla policy gradient used to solve OpenAI's Cart-Pole gym environment.

 ## Getting Started